 The risks of doing an ANA panel are minimal.
 People with veins that are harder to access may experience more discomfort than others during the blood test.
 Other risks can include:

 A negative test means that certain autoimmune diseases are less likely to be present.
-However, other tests may still be needed based on your symptoms.
-Some people with autoimmune diseases may get a negative test result for ANA but positive for other antibodies.
+Other tests may still be needed based on your symptoms.
+Some people with autoimmune diseases may get a negative test result for ANA but positive result for other antibodies.

 A positive ANA test means that you have high levels of ANA in your blood.
 A positive ANA test is usually reported as both a ratio (called a titer) and a pattern, such as smooth or speckled.
 Certain diseases are more likely to have certain patterns.

 However, a positive result doesn’t always mean that you have an autoimmune disease.
 Up to 15 percent of completely healthy people have a positive ANA test.
 This is called a false-positive test result.

 If your primary doctor ordered the test, they may recommend a referral to a rheumatologist — an autoimmune disease specialist — to review any abnormal ANA results.
 They can often help determine if your test results are related to a specific condition.

 A positive ANA test alone can’t diagnose a specific disease.
 However, some conditions that are associated with a positive ANA test include:

-- autoimmune hepatitis: an autoimmune disorder that causes inflammation of the liver, along with rashes, joint pain, fatigue, poor appetite, and nausea
+- autoimmune hepatitis: an autoimmune disorder that causes inflammation of your liver, along with rashes, joint pain, fatigue, poor appetite, and nausea

-- rheumatoid arthritis: an autoimmune disorder that causes joint destruction, pain, swelling, and stiffness in the joints and affects the lungs, heart, eyes, and other organs
+- rheumatoid arthritis: an autoimmune disorder that causes joint destruction, pain, swelling, and stiffness in your joints and affects your lungs, heart, eyes, and other organs

-- polymyositis or dermatomyositis: autoimmune conditions that cause pain, weakness, and inflammation of the muscles, and can include a rash
+- polymyositis or dermatomyositis: autoimmune conditions that cause pain, weakness, and inflammation of your muscles, and can include a rash